Safety basics: bicycles, scooters and skateboards

 - Make sure your child rides a bicycle, scooter or skateboard that’s suitable for their age, size and ability.

 - Wear a helmet.
-Helmets are compulsory when riding bikes in all Australian states and territories, and when riding scooters, skateboards and rollerblades in some states.
+Helmets are compulsory for all children and adults when riding bikes in all Australian states and territories, and when riding scooters, skateboards and rollerblades in some states.

-- Use protective gear like wrist guards and knee pads when riding a scooter, rollerblading or skateboarding.
+- Use protective gear like wrist guards, elbow pads and knee pads when riding a scooter, rollerblading or skateboarding.

 - Dress your child in brightly coloured clothing.
 This helps riders, pedestrians and drivers see your child.